-Students are expected to adhere to all aspects of the University of New England Student Handbook that can be found at http://www.une.edu/sites/default/files/Student%20Handbook_8-5-15_FINAL.pdf.
+Students are expected to adhere to all aspects of the University of New England Student Handbook that can be found on the UNE website.
 Students who believe that academic misconduct has taken place are obliged to bring their concerns to the attention of the course instructor or the Program Director of the School of Nurse Anesthesia as may be appropriate.
 Anonymous accusations of misconduct will not be considered.